dragoncoder047/thuepaste/README.md

 Traditionally Thue has also included two 'special' rules for input and output.
 For input, a right side of `:::` (three colons) will instead be replaced with a string of input from the user.
 For output, any right side starting with `~` (tilde) will be replaced with nothing, and everything after the tilde is printed instead.

 I have also added a new type of rule, using regular expressions, signified by a separator of `::/=` instead of `::=`.
 The left side is a regular expression, and the right side is a replacement string (see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_a_parameter) for how to use the capture groups).
 This does not affect the halting algorithm described below -- it is simply syntactic sugar to write many similar rules at once.
-For example, the rule needed to swap two digits is simply `(\d)(\d)::/=$2$1`, which 'expands' to 90 separate rules that begin with `01::=10`, `02::=20`, `12::=21`, and so on.
+For example, the rule needed to swap two digits is simply `(\d)(\d)::/=$2$1`, which would noramally require 90 (!) separate rules that begin with `01::=10`, `02::=20`, `12::=21`, and so on.

 For all the nitty gritty about Thue, have a look at the [wikipedia article](https://en.wikipedia.org/wiki/Thue_(programming_language)) for the abstract mathematical Chomsky-heiarchy-whatever stuff, or [John Colagioia's manual](https://github.com/jcolag/Thue) for a lttle more on the syntax.